 Large Withdrawals are Reported to the IRS

-Most banks charge a small fee for a cashier’s check, and you’ll still have to visit a local branch to order one.
-For a few dollars, however, you can save yourself the hassle of carrying a large amount of cash.
+Banks typically charge a small fee for cashier’s checks, and you’ll need to visit a branch to request one.
+However, for high-value transactions, they provide a secure and widely accepted way to transfer money without the risks of carrying large amounts of cash.

 Safely Carrying Large Amounts of Cash